Cell / Text 970-739-3548

 The Circle Cage - Nope, not Going to Go There

 January 17, 2020

-This picture is of a lady on a treadmill.
-It can be thought of as the same kind thing as a hamster wheel.
+When you find yourself stuck or living what Andi calls the "robot life" it is time to take stock and make some changes before things get worse - maybe Really Worse.
 I call the concept "the circle cage."
-It means going round and round for a reason that may have once existed, but has been long forgotten.
+It means going round and round for a reason that may have once existed but has been long forgotten.
 Going around and around has become the goal in itself.
 THIS IS NUTS.
 It can get comfortable though.
+For me, the circle cage was work.
 You have to step off or out of the cage to see that there is a whole big world out there once you are no longer caged.
 Yes, it will probably be uncomfortable, but "oh, what might there be?" once a person gets free.
 I am starting to get to know my creative side again.
 As my brain gets a little more rested and a little less full, there becomes room for some really new and exciting options.
 On my mother's side, I come from a long line of teachers.
 I love to learn.
 One of the best ways to learn is to teach.
-From my experience will come something educational.
+From my experiences come something educational.
 I am excited about teaching some real estate classes starting in early February.
 See the Classes and Events tab for more details.
-Also, stay tuned for another class that will be more about personal growth.
-It is part of my higher purpose.
-How are you doing on living your higher purpose??
-I hope we can talk about it some time...
+I would love to hear your thoughts on the Circle Cage and all that comes with it.
+Text Circle Cage to 970-739-3548 and let me know what you think!

 It Would have been 73 Years of Marriage